SBoudrias/mem-fs-editor/README.md

 Read a file and parse its contents as JSON.

-`readJSON()` internally calls `read()` and will throw error if the file path you pass in does not exist.
-But if you pass in an optional `defaults`, the `defaults` content will be returned in case of the target file is missing, instead of throwing error (error would still be thrown if JSON.parse failed to parse your target file).
+`readJSON()` internally calls `read()` but will not throw an error if the file path you pass in does not exist.
+If you pass in an optional `defaults`, the `defaults` content will be returned in case of the target file is missing, instead of `undefined`.
+(Error would still be thrown if `JSON.parse` failed to parse your target file.)

 ### `#write(filepath, contents)`